dwyl/image-classifier/README.md

 };
 ```

-Now let's add this hook in our `assets/js/app.js` file.
+Now let's add this code to our `hook` object in our `livesocket` object.
+In our `assets/js/app.js` file, let's do:

 ```js
 // /assets/js/app.js